joseasoler/imogrify/README.md

 ### CMake presets

 imogrify includes a set of CMake presets.
-For development it is recommended to use the dev- presets, as the ci- presets are intended for continuous integration.
+For development, it is recommended to use the dev presets, as the ci presets are intended for continuous integration.

 To use these presets locally, you will need to [install vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started) and set the environment variable `VCPKG_ROOT` to its path.
-It is recommended to install vcpkg in a short path to avoid building issues with some dependencies. imogrify's vcpkg support uses custom triplets and ports found in the `cmake/custom_vcpkg` subfolder.
+It is recommended to install vcpkg in a short path to avoid building issues with some dependencies. vcpkg support in imogrify uses custom triplets and ports found in the `cmake/custom_vcpkg` subfolder.

 ## Acknowledgements